titandino/portfolio-server/README.md

 ### Modifying Project Data
 Modifying project data requires a valid token by logging in and can be done by sending the following requests:

+#### Authorization token

+The auth token can be added to the request in 3 different ways.
+You can add it on the body or querystring as a property "token", or you can set the 'x-access-token' header to contain the token.
+This must be one in one way or another to modify any projects in the database.

 #### Deletion

 To delete a project, send a DELETE request to the <code>http://trentonkress.com/api/project/PROJECT_ID</code> endpoint.